 Associate's Degree in Legal Administrative Assistance

 These programs are also known as paralegal studies programs.
 The curriculum often features general education courses in the first year, followed by legal education courses in the second year.
 The purpose of these programs is to train individuals to handle substantive legal work, including drafting and composing legal documents and researching and preparing legal summaries.
 Individuals also learn basic office functions such as filing, keyboarding and proofreading.
-These programs usually take two years to complete.

 Individuals submit high school transcripts along with an admissions application.
 Other requirements such as standardized test scores, letters of recommendation or a personal interview are infrequently required.
 Some programs may require a criminal background check.

 In addition to the core paralegal coursework, degree candidates also enroll in general education electives such as accounting or public speaking.
 Listed below are some sample core course titles:

 In addition to training individuals for legal administrative assistant positions, these programs can provide a wealth of other clerical employment opportunities.
 The following are some sample job titles:

 Employment Outlook and Salary Information